lcmpbll/Partner-s-Pizza-Parlor/README.md

 # Describe addToppings();

-Test:"It should add the new topping "cheese" to pizza toppingsArray."
+Test:"It should add the inputted topping to pizza toppingsArray."
 Code: let pizza1 = new Pizza('small', 0, []);
 			pizza1.addToppings("cheese");
 Expected Output:['cheese']